 We’re not all lucky enough to get one.
 Some of us might need to sell some cards to keep Uncle Sam happy on April 15.
-However, if you are among the millions of Americans who will see a nice deposit in your checking account sometime between now and then, what to do with it is sometimes a dilemma.
+However, if you are among the millions of Americans who will see a nice deposit in your checking account this time of year, what to do with it is sometimes a dilemma.
 Pay bills?
+Fix your truck?
 Stick it in the bank?
-Both might be responsible things to do but they’re not going to get your heart pumping.
-Here is the sports collector’s edition of fun ways to spend your tax refund.
+All may be responsible options but they’re not going to get your heart pumping.
+Here is the sports collector’s edition of fun ways to utilize your tax refund.

 Bid in a catalog auction.
 You’ve seen them.
 Drooled over the contents.
 Maybe even bid and won a couple of times.
 You still feel like a small-timer.
 Now, with a little extra cash maybe you can get in the game for real.
 Sign up to receive as many catalogs as you can.
 Pick out a couple of items that you’d love to own and bid to win.
 Don’t forget about the buyer’s premium but know that there are bargains in those books sometimes.

 Finish a set or two.
 Why have you been carrying that want list around for three years?
 Find a place to buy what you need and get it done.
-Put it out of your mind and then take a good long look at what you accomplished—even if it took eight years.
+Put it out of your mind and then take a good long look at what you accomplished.

 Buy a cool display item.
 Too often we focus our collecting goals on the stuff that’s in those little white boxes and not enough on what’s on the walls of our card rooms.
 If you’re still displaying that Ken Griffey Jr. poster, it might be time to upgrade.
 Buy an old, uncut sheet.
 Buy a game worn jersey and have it framed.
 Buy a bunch of old programs that will be fun to look through now and 20 years from now.

 Shop those catalog auctions or eBay in search of something you fall in love with at first sight.
 You’ll feel better.